microsoft/TechExcel-Win-the-Database-Platform/Docs/03_Implement_GenAI_AzureSQL/03_Implement_GenAI_AzureSQL.md

 ## Architecture

-### Create and store embeddings in the Azure SQL Database
+### Task 02: Create and store embeddings in the Azure SQL Database

 ![session-recommender-architecture.png](../../media/session-recommender-architecture.png)

-### Use vector search with vector functions
+### Task 03: Use vector search with vector functions

 ![vector-search-architecture-diagram-3-high-res.png](../../media/vector-search-architecture-diagram-3-high-res.png)

-### Use generative AI for recommendations, and generative AI for image generation and description
+### Task 05: Use generative AI for recommendations / Task 06: Use generative AI for image generation and description

 ![openai-end-to-end-aml-deployment.svg](../../media/openai-end-to-end-aml-deployment.svg)